 Strengths of KDPS include efficiently of algorithm to process biobank-scale studies within a practical timeframe.
 KDPS accommodates a broad set of phenotypes for prioritization, including numeric (binary, ordinal and quantitative measures) and categorical phenotype definitions.
 Simulation and real-world applied analyses illustrate KDPS's computational efficiency and its capability to substantially conserve subjects with traits.
+In the real-world examples, KDPS was applied to phenotypes with diverse genetic architectures and heritability values, including schizophrenia (heritability (H2)~80%)(Sullivan, Daly and O’Donovan 2012), multiple sclerosis (H2~30%)(International Multiple Sclerosis Genetics Consortium 2019), acute myocardial infarction (H2 ~40–50%)(Marenberg et al. 1994, Inouye et al. 2018), and alcohol drinking status (~20–30%)(Verhulst, Neale and Kendler 2015, Clarke et al. 2017), all of which showed strong phenotype retention performance.
+Moreover, the use of composite weights enables highly flexible prioritization strategies, allowing users to specify phenotype combinations such as categorical values of a particular type (e.g., case status) in addition to a numeric variable within a defined range (e.g., BMI between 18–25).
+This capacity broadens the applicability of KDPS to complex study designs, enabling tailored subject retention across diverse phenotype-driven analytical objectives.

 There are important considerations and limitations of KDPS.
 One potential challenge arises when dealing with datasets substantially more extensive and/or complex relatedness than UK Biobank (>100K related pairs), such as national biobanks and studies leveraging medical systems (e.g., AllofUS, UCLA ATLAS, BioVU, etc.)(All of Us Research Program Investigators et al. 2019, Johnson et al. 2023, Pulley et al. 2010).
 Computation times may significantly increase with sample size, and the amount and complexity of relatedness.
 However, this may not represent a major burden as sample selection is typically performed only once per study.
-Moreover, future improvements such as reimplementing KDPS in a lower-level programming languages or novel algorithms, may improve performance.
+Moreover, future improvements such as reimplementing KDPS in a lower-level programming language and/or novel algorithms, may improve performance.
+While we considered a diverse set of real and simulated phenotypes, this set is not exhaustive, we expect the generalizable framework of KDPS should apply broadly to phenotypes with varying prevalence and genetic contribution.
+Additionally, it is also important to consider population structure in the generation of the relatedness matrix.
+In ancestrally diverse or admixed populations, standard IBD or kinship estimation methods may be inaccurate or biased due to the confounding effect of genetic admixture (Dou et al. 2017).
+Users are advised to select appropriate methods that account for ancestry when generating the subject relatedness matrix (Thornton et al. 2012, Conomos et al. 2016).
 Finally, users are cautioned that phenotype-based subject selection may to introduction of collider bias (Munafò et al. 2018).
 In brief, collider bias occurs when the selection of subjects is based on criteria that is associated with both the exposure and outcome of interest, potentially leading to spurious or artificial association between the exposure and outcome variables.
 Mitigation of collider bias should optimally be done at the design stage.
 Researchers are also advised to consider strategies such as conducting sensitivity analyses to check for collider bias, e.g., repeating analyses in randomly selected subjects and compare to phenotype-selected results.

 In conclusion, KDPS is a fast, computationally efficient, and powerful tool for phenotype-aware kinship decoupling, offering substantial improvements in both the inclusion of relevant subjects and computational efficiency.
 The integration of KDPS paves the way for phenotype-informed selection of unrelated subjects, offering broad applicability in genetics and epidemiology research.